codeclimate/codeclimate-rubocop/config/contents/style/empty_literal.md

-This cop checks for the use of a method, the result of which would be a literal, like an empty array, hash, or string.
+Checks for the use of a method, the result of which would be a literal, like an empty array, hash, or string.

 ### Example: